 Having folders organized by genre is always a good option, this can allow all your music in a specific genre to be located in a single location or folder.

-But because music genres can vary (is not the same a House track from 2008 than one from 2022), including a subdivision by years within the “House” folder can minimize the problem.
+But because music genres can vary (a House track from 2008 is not the same as one from 2022), including a subdivision by years within the “House” folder can minimize the problem.

 Without a doubt, the use of “crates” (folders inside your DJ Software) is the basis of a good organization system.
 There are several ways to set them up, and the idea is to find the method that makes the most sense for your style as a DJ.
 For example, the crates can be organized by: